Organic matter management

 Climate.
 High temperatures speed up the degradation of organic matter.
 In areas of high precipitation (or irrigation) there is more plant growth and therefore more roots and residues entering the soil.

+Figure 3.
 Differences in organic matter appear in the color changes across a bare field.
 Less organic matter is produced on the drier hilltops, and some is lost to soil erosion and deposited in low spots.

 Landscape position.
 Low, poorly-drained areas have higher organic matter levels, because less oxygen is available in the soil for decomposition.
 Low spots also accumulate organic matter that erodes off hill tops and steep slopes.

 Vegetation.
 In prairies, much of the organic matter that dies and is added to the soil each year comes from grass roots that extend deep into the soil.
 In forests, the organic matter comes from leaves that are dropped on the surface of the soil.
 Thus, farmland that was once prairie will have higher amounts of organic matter deep in the soil than lands that were previously forest.

 To build organic matter levels in topsoil, more organic matter must be added than is lost to decomposition and erosion.
 Like a person trying to lose or gain weight, increasing organic matter is about changing the balance between how much energy goes in and how much is burned off.

 Another way to think of soil is like a giant wood stove.
 You continually add organic matter (wood), and it burns to release energy and nutrients that will be used by plants and microorganisms.
 Ideally, you want a slow, steady burn that releases nutrients to plants as needed.

 Intensive tillage aerates the soil and is like opening the flue or fanning the flames.
 Decomposition is desirable because it releases nutrients and feeds soil organisms.
 But if decomposition is faster than the rate at which organic matter is added, soil organic matter levels will decrease.